-To designate wetlands and marshes as permanent Open Space, in order to protect them from destruction and incompatible uses and to preserve their hydrologic and ecological functions, including wildlife habitat.

-To encourage the Oregon Division of State Lands (DSL) to thoroughly inventory the marshes, riparian areas and other wetlands and advise the City if further protection measures are necessary, and to adopt such measures.

-To actively work with the Water Resources Department (WRD), Umatilla County, neighboring cities, and affected agencies and organizations to address local and regional water supply problems and basalt aquifer decline.
+To actively work with the Water Resources Department (WRD), Umatilla County, neighboring cities, and affected agencies and organizations to address local and regional water supply problems, basalt aquifer decline, and to secure alternate economically feasible municipal water supplies.

 To control growth of the community in keeping with water availability for municipal purposes per the Public Facilities Plan and review of neighborhood plan proposals, rezonings, and large new developments.

-To cooperate with WRD, Umatilla County, and neighboring cities to secure alternate municipal water supplies as economically feasible.

 To protect the basalt aquifer by encouraging the conservation of the valuable groundwater resource, particularly in the WRD-established Critical Groundwater Areas, and requiring new development within 300’ of a municipal water line to connect to the city’s municipal water system.

-AIR, WATER AND LAND RESOURCES QUALITY (GOAL 6)
+F GOAL 6: IR, WATER AND LAND RESOURCES QUALITY

-Background and Findings:

-Protecting the quality of air, water and land resources is important to maintain the health and quality of life for the residents of Stanfield.
+Goal: To maintain and improve the quality of the air, water, and land resources of Stanfield.

+Water Quality:

-Reduction of open space, removal of riparian vegetative cover, terracing into hillsides, and development that increases impervious surfaces can contribute to reduction of water quality.
+Umatilla River Water Quality: Reduction of open space, removal of riparian vegetative cover, terracing into hillsides, and development that increases impervious surfaces can contribute to reduction of water quality.

 Portions of the Umatilla River basin are included on the Oregon Department of Environmental Quality’s 303 (d) list for ten different water quality elements, meaning that water quality in those areas does not meet the Oregon water quality standard for those elements.
 The portion of the Umatilla River that flows through the Stanfield urban growth area is included on the 303(d) list for temperature, turbidity, bacteria, and flow modification.
 Offsetting measures can reduce the negative effects of urban development on water quality and quantity.
 Examples include maximization of infiltration, protection of flood plains, and preservation and improvement of streamside vegetation along watercourses and in wetlands.

-In 1990 the Oregon Department of Environmental Quality declared the Lower Umatilla Basin to be a Groundwater Management Area (GWMA) under the state’s Groundwater Protection Act of 1989 (ORS 486B.180).
-DEQ made this designation because nitrate-nitrogen concentrations were found to exceed Federal Safe Drinking Water standards in many area groundwater samples.
-A four-year study was then commissioned to determine the extent of the problem and identify the sources of the contamination.
-This study identified five area activities contributing to the nitrate contamination of the groundwater in the Lower Umatilla Basin: irrigated agriculture; food processing water; confined animal feeding operations; domestic sewage where septic systems occur in high densities; and the U.S. Army Umatilla Chemical Depot’s washout lagoons.
+Groundwater Quality: In 1990 the Oregon Department of Environmental Quality declared the Lower Umatilla Basin to be a Groundwater Management Area (GWMA) under the state’s Groundwater Protection Act of 1989 (ORS 486B.180).
+DEQ made this designation because nitrate- and nitrite concentrations were found to exceed Federal Safe Drinking Water standards in many area groundwater samples.
+A study was commissioned to determine the extent of the problem and identify five area activities contributing to the nitrate contamination of the groundwater in the Lower Umatilla Basin: irrigated agriculture; food processing water; confined animal feeding operations; domestic sewage where septic systems occur in high densities; and the U.S. Army Umatilla Chemical Depot’s washout lagoons.

-A Groundwater Management Area Committee was formed, and this committee and the DEQ prepared a Lower Umatilla Basin Groundwater Management Area Action Plan.
-This plan identifies a series of objectives and methods to be used to accomplish the goal of reducing the level of nitrate-nitrogen in the groundwater to a level meeting the Federal Safe Drinking Water standard.
-A follow-up report, the “First Four-Year Evaluation of Action Plan Success and 2001 Annual Progress Report for the Lower Umatilla Basin Groundwater Management Area,” was issued in 2001 to evaluate the first four years of the GWMA program.
+A Groundwater Management Area Citizen Advisory Committee was formed, and working with DEQ prepared a Lower Umatilla Basin Groundwater Management Area Action Plan that identified a series of objectives and methods to be used to accomplish the goal of reducing the level of nitrate-nitrogen in the groundwater to a level meeting the Federal Safe Drinking Water standard.
+The Citizen Advisory Committee over the past 20 years has completed the first Action Plan and in October 2020 adopted the second Action Plan.

-Goal: To maintain and improve the quality of the air, water and land resources of Stanfield.
+Findings: The City Finds that protecting the quality of air, water and land resources is important to maintain the health and quality of life for the residents of Stanfield.

 It shall be City policy: